cyrine606/FoodApp/README.md

 # FoodApp

 Embark into a flavorful journey with a mobile app I crafted using Flutter & Dart.
-Born from my coding adventures as I first delved into the world of Flutter, this app reshapes how we explore culinary delights.
+Born from my personal coding adventures, as I first delved into the world of Flutter, this app reshapes how we explore culinary delights.
 From discovering top spots to browsing delicious menus, it's your go-to destination for dining excellence.
 #learnByCoding